-In the conversation about closing the country’s widening gap in student achievement, there’s a lot of talk about policy, funding, test scores, and parent involvement.
-Research shows that each of these factors indeed plays a part in determining how much a student learns.
-But no factor is as important as the one that too often gets left out of these discussions, perhaps because it seems at once too obvious and too ineffable for efforts around rigorous improvement: the quality of teachers.
+In the conversation about closing the United States’ widening gap in student achievement, much attention has been focused on policy, funding, test scores, and parent involvement.
+Research shows that each of these factors indeed plays a part in determining how much a student learns; however, improving student success starts directly in the classroom—with great, quality teachers.

 1. Having a Grounding in Pedagogy